top of page

 Self Advocacy:

-• Encourage the student to self-monitor the listening environment and identify any problems
+• Encourage the student to self-monit

 Comments